UpWeb Digital Marketing Solutions | Based in Australia

 In today’s world search engine optimization known for short as SEO is big business and there’s no end of genuine companies out there touting for trade but along with the many genuine businesses, there's also plenty of fraudsters like SEOJuice or UpWeb Digital Marketing Solutions as they're now known.
 I used the services of this cowboy search engine optimisation company run by Dave Adamson for six months to help promote my website in search engine rankings but instead of achieving positive results, it ended with my website being slapped with a penalty notice from Google because of so called black hat techniques that had been used.
 In just a few months SEOJuice or UpWeb caused an enormous amount of damage to the online side of my business and instead of my website appearing more often and closer to page one in search results, it plummeted like a rock and sales dried up completely.
 In this article with the help of screenshots, forum posts and extracts from e-mail correspondence that was exchanged between us I will expose this fraudster for the liar and cheat that he really is.
 Dave Adamson of SEOJuice which then became known as UpWeb SEO before the company's name was changed once again to UpWeb Digital Marketing Solutions, is someone who needs to be avoided if you value your business.
 Sadly he has learnt nothing from his experience with me and continues to tout for trade using the same old tricks as he used in 2012.
 What makes him so dangerous is that as well as being a prolific liar and a cheat, he is also extremely convincing as most fraudsters are.

-Shungite is a curious stone that's found primarily in Russia, it's relatively rare, virtually unknown and the finest grade is known as elite shungite.
-As well as being surprisingly light weight it has a black residue that's similar to the soot produced by coal and is naturally lustrous.
-With Karelia in the north west of Russia being the world's main supplier, it's quite expensive and highly sought after by rock and mineral enthusiasts around the world.
+Shungite is a curious stone found primarily in Russia that's relatively rare, virtually unknown and the finest grade is known as elite shungite.
+As well as being surprisingly light weight it's naturally lustrous and has a black residue similar to the soot produced by coal.
+With the world's primary deposit being in Karelia in the north west of Russia it's expensive and rough material is popular with rock and mineral enthusiasts around the world.

 Crystals Rocks Minerals | Understanding the Difference